import numpy as np

 4.2.1 Simplification

-Simplification is a process for generalization of vector objects (lines and polygons) usually for use in smaller scale maps.
-Another reason for simplifying objects is to reduce the amount of memory, disk space and network bandwidth they consume: it may be wise to simplify complex geometries before publishing them as interactive maps.
+Simplification is a process for generalization of vector objects (lines and polygons) usually for use in smaller-scale maps.
+Another reason for simplifying objects is to reduce the amount of memory, disk space, and network bandwidth they consume: it may be wise to simplify complex geometries before publishing them as interactive maps.
 The geopandas package provides the .simplify

 method, which uses the GEOS implementation of the Douglas-Peucker algorithm to reduce the vertex count. .simplify

-uses the tolerance
+uses tolerance

 to control the level of generalization in map units (Douglas and Peucker 1973).